 Fresh Tension in Kwara as Gunmen Strike Again, Kidnap Expatriates

-- Kwara state has again on the spotlight of banditry and kidnapping, days after some church worshippers were freed from kidnapper's den in the state
+- Kwara state was again in the spotlight over banditry and kidnapping, days after some church worshippers were rescued from a kidnapper's den in the state

 - No fewer than two Chinese nationals working on a road project in the state were abducted by some masked gunmen on Monday, December 1

-- Adekimi Ojo, the state's commissioner of police, confirmed the abduction to journalists on Friday, December 5, at a time new Minister of Defence, General Christopher Musa
+- Adekimi Ojo, the state's commissioner of police, confirmed the abduction to journalists on Friday, December 5

 Two Chinese nationals who were working on a road project in Kwara have been reportedly kidnapped by some gunmen on Monday, December 1.

-The expatriates were said to be among those working on the BUA Bode Saadu–Kaiama–Kosubosu road when the assailants in masked faces arrived at the site and started shooting sporadically.
+The expatriates were said to be among those working on the BUA Bode Saadu–Kaiama–Kosubosu road when the masked assailants arrived at the site and started shooting sporadically.

 Source: Original